Root Cause Analysis: A Tool to Promote Officer Safety and Reduce Officer Involved Shootings Over Time

 We describe the principles of RCA, its application to evaluate OIS, and explore the limitations of existing review mechanisms, and we provide an example of how RCA might function in reviewing an OIS.

 Hollway, John; Lee, Calvin; and Smoot, Sean, "Root Cause Analysis: A Tool to Promote Officer Safety and Reduce Officer Involved Shootings Over Time" (2017).
-Faculty Scholarship.
+Faculty Scholarship at Penn Carey Law.
 1958.

 Criminology and Criminal Justice Commons, Law and Society Commons, Law Enforcement and Corrections Commons, Organization Development Commons, Policy Design, Analysis, and Evaluation Commons, Public Administration Commons, Public Law and Legal Theory Commons